 “Intimate, stylish and supremely comfortable guesthouse an easy stroll away from the restaurants and shops of historic Franschhoek”

 On a leafy road just a short stroll from the historical village centre, Akademie Street is right at the top of our 'must stay' list.
-Each of its cottages and suites feels deliciously private thanks to high hedges which wrap around their gardens and pools.
+Each of the suites feels deliciously private thanks to high hedges which wrap around their gardens and pools.
 And the plethora of treasured antiques, paintings and prints adds to the home-from-home feel.
 This is a quiet, uplifting and wholly exceptional place to stay, imbued with the generous and gentle natures of its owners, Katherine and Arthur.